BIG-RAT/Object-Info/README.md

 * Find what policies, configuration profiles, and apps a computer group is associated with.
 * Find what configuration profiles, and apps a device group is associated with.
 * Find macOS configuration profiles containing a particular payload.
+* Find where extension attributes (computer/mobile device) are used in groups and advanced searches.

 	**Currently available payloads**: